Unacceptable customer behaviour policy

 - Derogatory or discriminatory remarks (on the grounds of, but not limited to, ethnicity, colour, age, religion, political beliefs, disability, illness, gender, marital status, sexual orientation, socio-economic background, learning difficulty, appearance, or employment status)

-- Malicious, derogatory or otherwise inflammatory statements, or unsubstantiated allegations, eg about our colleagues and / or other customers.
-This includes comments and / or communication on social media platforms
+- Malicious, derogatory or otherwise inflammatory statements, or unsubstantiated allegations e.g. about our colleagues and/or other customers.
+This includes comments and messages on social media platforms.

 Unreasonable demands

-What appears to be acceptable behaviour may become unacceptable if that behaviour negatively affects our ability to do our work.
-Behaviour may become unacceptable where demands are so persistent that they place an unreasonable burden on us and impact the level of service that can be offered to others.
-The type of behaviour that would fall under this category would include:
+What appears to be acceptable behaviour may become unacceptable if it negatively affects our ability to do our work.
+Behaviour may become unacceptable where demands are so persistent that they place an unreasonable burden on us and impact the level of service that we give to others.
+Examples of this include:

 Examples of what we consider to be unreasonable demands include: